 - Answer The transaction simulation results are returned to the client by the endorser in the proposal response.
 If there are multiple endorsers, the client can check that the responses are all the same, and submit the results and endorsements for ordering and commitment.
-Ultimately the committing peers will validate or invalidate the transaction, and the client becomes aware of the outcome via an event, that the SDK makes available to the application client. - Question Will a transaction proposal be rejected if the container of the relevant chaincode invoked by the proposal is not up and running? - Answer No. The first transaction proposal sent to a chaincode which is not running will start the chaincode.
-While the chaincode is starting, all other proposals will be rejected with an error indicating that the chaincode is currently starting.
-This is not to be confused with transaction invalidation.
-Application clients are responsible for ensuring that proposals complete successfully, and that submitted transactions are validated.
-Transaction proposals which are rejected because the chaincode is starting should be tried again after giving the chaincode time to start.
-To avoid losing transaction proposals, a message queue can be utilized by the application client.
+Ultimately the committing peers will validate or invalidate the transaction, and the client becomes aware of the outcome via an event, that the SDK makes available to the application client. - Question How do I query the ledger data? - Answer Within chaincode you can query based on keys.

-Question How do I query the ledger data?

-Answer Within chaincode you can query based on keys.
 Keys can be queried by range, and composite keys can be modeled to enable equivalence queries against multiple parameters.
-For example a composite key of (owner,asset_id) can be used to query all assets owned by a certain entity.
+For example a composite key of (owner,asset\id) can be used to query all assets owned by a certain entity.
 These key-based queries can be used for read-only queries against the ledger, as well as in transactions that update the ledger.